HimankSehgal/SentimentClassification/README.md

 * ### 5.
 Text processing with techniques like lemmatization , stop word removal , padding , tokenization

 * ### 6.
+Building the model
-Evaluating performance
+* ### 7.
+Evaluating the performance
 Plotted graphs to see the pattern of different parameters that were stored in a list during forward propagation

-## Conclusion
+## Analysis and Conclusion

-The training loss was 0.58 and test loss was 0.30 in the end
+Based on the training conducted above , we find out that LSTM has an accuracy of 0.67 , BERT has , RoBERT has .
+Comparing them XYZ has the best performance in our case